mark-bromell/myver/README.md

 ```

 #### Example of `.simbump.cfg` file
-This file handles how the version as a whole, and its parts are
+This file handles how the version as a whole (and its parts) are
 configured to work.
 Based on the parts discovered in `VERSION.cfg`,
 simbump can then specify the configs of each part.